Click Go the Shears: Song

 In June 2013, folklorist Mark Gregory discovered that a version of the song was first published in 1891 in the regional Victorian newspaper the Bacchus Marsh Express under the title "The Bare Belled Ewe" and the tune given as "Ring the Bell Watchman."
 That version was signed "C. C. Eynesbury, Nov.
 20, 1891," Eynesbury being a rural property in the Bacchus Marsh area.
 It is possible that "C.C." was the author of the song.

 There was a shearers' strike in 1891 so the publication of the song in that year would have resonated with the Australian community.

 The song was next published in 1939 in two Australian newspapers and then, in 1946, as a traditional song "collected and arranged" by musicologist the Reverend Dr Percy Jones.
 The lyrics vary widely: "bare-bellied yoe" (yoe is a dialect word for ewe) is often "bare-bellied joe" or even "blue-bellied ewe".
 The last line in the verse about the "colonial experience" man "smelling like a whore" is often bowdlerised to "smelling like a sewer" or completely rewritten.

 The song has been recorded by many artists, notably in 1952 by the American folk musician Burl Ives, for his album Australian Folk Songs.
 Other versions were recorded by the British folklorist A. L. Lloyd in 1956 and American singer William Clauson in 1958.
 In January 2014, Chloe and Jason Roweth sang the 1891 version of the song for an ABC TV story.

+1966 government advertisement jingle on the change to decimal currency to the tune of Click Go the Shears.
+The full song is at 3:30.

-When Australia replaced the pound with the dollar in 1966, a jingle that accompanied the changover was written to the same tune:
+When Australia replaced the pound with the dollar in 1966, a jingle that accompanied the changeover was written to the same tune: